 Freedom Debt Relief offers a debt settlement program to help consumers who are struggling with their bills.
 Similar to other debt relief companies, here are their major requirements:

 Financial hardship: Debt settlement helps households who cannot make required minimum payments and are looking for an aggressive debt reduction program.
 If the creditor believes that you have the means to pay them back, they will have less incentive to negotiate a settlement.
-Freedom Debt Relief looks if you are going through an ongoing financial crisis.
-Some of the common reasons are a recent job loss or reduction in hours, medical bills, divorce, or death in the family.
+Freedom Debt Relief looks at your ongoing financial situation.
+Some of the common reasons for needing a debt settlement are a recent job loss or reduction in hours, medical bills, divorce, or a death in the family.